MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 ## If they are in a hurry

-Many companies will whine about how long two weeks is in their fast-paced startup world.
+Many companies will complain about how long two weeks is in their fast-paced startup world.
 Resist this.
-You're looking to make a long-term commitment and it's in no-one's interest to rush it.
-If they insist, you're in a very strong position to ask them for a higher offer.
+You're looking to make a long-term commitment and it's in no-one's interest to rush your decision.
+If they insist, that puts you in a strong position to ask them for a higher offer.
+How much are they willing to raise their offer if it means they can lock you down right away?

 ## If the offer is low